ten-protocol/ten-test/README.md

 # print out full test details
 pysys.py print -f

-# run the tests against Obscuro sepolia-testnet
+# run the tests against Ten sepolia-testnet
-pysys.py run -m obscuro.sepolia
+pysys.py run -m ten.sepolia

-# run the tests against Obscuro uat-testnet
+# run the tests against Ten uat-testnet
-pysys.py run  -m obscuro.uat
+pysys.py run  -m ten.uat

-# run the tests against Obscuro dev-testnet
+# run the tests against Ten dev-testnet
-pysys.py run -m obscuro.dev
+pysys.py run -m ten.dev

-# run the tests against Obscuro local testnet
+# run the tests against Ten local testnet
-pysys.py run -m obscuro.local
+pysys.py run -m ten.local

 # run the tests against a local ganache network
 pysys.py run -m ganache

 # run the tests against the Arbitrum network
-pysys.py run -m arbitrum

-# run the tests against the Goerli network
-pysys.py run -m goerli
+pysys.py run -m arbitrum.sepolia

 # run the tests against the Sepolia network
 pysys.py run -m sepolia
 ```

-Note that should you wish to run against an Obscuro local testnet, you will need to build and run the local testnet
+Note that should you wish to run against a Ten local testnet, you will need to build and run the local testnet
-yourself using the approach as described in the [go-obscuro readme](https://github.com/obscuronet/go-obscuro#building-and-running-a-local-testnet).
+yourself using the approach as described in the [go-ten readme](https://github.com/ten-protocol/go-ten#building-and-running-a-local-testnet).
 Both the local testnet and the faucet will need to be started.
 To run against ganache the test framework will start the
 local ganache network on your behalf, and tear it down when test execution is complete.
 To run the same tests against
-Goerli or Arbitrum, the `~/.obscurotest/user.properties` should be created as described earlier.
+Sepolia or Arbitrum, the `~/.tentest/user.properties` should be created as described earlier.

 Running a specific test or range of tests